 A useful time zone converter tool may be found by clicking here.

-Although professional attire is appropriate for conference sessions, plan to include more casual, comfortable clothing for tours and excursions.
+Although professional attire (business casual) is appropriate for conference sessions, plan to include more casual, comfortable clothing for tours and excursions.
 Be sure to pack comfortable walking shoes, as moderate amounts of walking will be necessary throughout the trip.
 Further, it is advisable to wear shoes with a sure grip, as streets and pedestrian walkways can become quite slippery when wet.
 It is always a good idea to be prepared with an umbrella in case of rain.